-facility bear interest at a rate based on the Canadian dollar prime rate or U.S dollar base rate, LIBOR or Bankers' Acceptance rates plus, in each case, an applicable margin.
-Of the \$75,352 outstanding borrowings as at March 31, 2019, \$74,547 was outstanding under the Bankers' Acceptance and LIBOR agreements with the remaining \$805 borrowed as prime rate debt (December 31, 2018 - \$74,834 and \$2,325 respectively).
+As at June 30, 2019, IBI Group has letters of credit outstanding of \$4,804 (December 31, 2018 - \$4,681), of which \$3,430 (December 31, 2018 - \$4,428) is issued under a \$30,000 facility which matures on June 30, 2020 and supports letters of credit back stopped by Export Development Canada.
+Advances under the revolver facility bear interest at a rate based on the Canadian dollar prime rate or U.S dollar base rate, LIBOR or Banker's Acceptance rates plus, in each case, an applicable margin.
+At June 30, 2019, \$75,087 was outstanding under Bankers' Acceptance with the remainder borrowed as prime rate debt (December 31, 2018 - \$74,834).

 This facility is subject to compliance with certain financial, reporting and other covenants.
-The financial covenants under the agreement include a leverage ratio, interest coverage ratio, and restrictions on distributions, if certain conditions are not met.
-IBI Group was in compliance with its credit facility covenants as at March 31, 2019.
+The financial covenants under the agreement include a leverage ratio, interest coverage ratio, and restrictions on distributions, all of which the Company has met.
+Upon completing certain administrative matters with respect to registering security for certain entities, the lender and the Company agreed that the Company was in compliance with its covenants as at June 30, 2019.

 Continued compliance with the covenants under the amended credit facilities is dependent on IBI Group achieving revenue forecasts, continued profitability, executing contracts for clients and continued monitoring of working capital.
 Market conditions are difficult to predict and there is no assurance that IBI Group will achieve its forecasts.
 In the event of non-compliance, IBI Group's lenders have the right to demand repayment of the amounts outstanding under the lending agreements or pursue other remedies if IBI Group cannot reach an agreement with its lenders to amend or waive the financial covenants.
-As in the past, IBI Group will carefully monitor its compliance with the covenants and will seek waivers, subject to lender approval, as may become necessary from time to time.
+The Company will continue to carefully monitor its compliance with the covenants and reporting requirements and will seek waivers, subject to lender approval, as may become necessary.